Social Media – The Psychology of Social Media Sharing

 Perhaps one of the strongest forces driving our motivation to share is based on our sense of identity more specifically, the desired version of ourselves that we want to project onto the world.

 In a social-media sharing study conducted by The New York Times, 68% of respondents said they share to give people a better sense of who they are and what they care about.
-The psychologist Carl Rogers provided a possible explanation for this, arguing that our personalities are composed of a “Real Self” (who we really are), and an “Ideal Self” (who we want to be).
+The psychologist Carl Rogers provided a possible explanation for this, arguing that our personalities are composed of a “Real Self” (who we really are), and an “Ideal Self” (who we want to be)

-To nurture relationships
+To nurture Social Media relationships

 As inherently social creatures, we are naturally inclined to form and maintain social relationships.
 An additional motivation for sharing online may be driven by our desire to maintain and enrich these relationships.
 Given the busy nature of our lives and the limited time we have available to socialize, social media provides an easy and convenient way to stay in touch with friends.